Turhan was a perfect 3-0 in singles this weekend

 Mercer played his collegiate tennis at Penn State University, where he was an Academic All-Conference selection.
 He graduated from Penn State in 1985 and served the next season as the Nittany Lion's assistant men's coach.

 Following his stint with Penn State, Mercer served as an assistant men's coach for the nationally-ranked University of Texas.
-While there, his teams consistently finished in the top-10 of the rankings, and Mercer was able to complete his master's degree in exercise physiology.
+While there, his teams consistently finished in the top-10 of the rankings, and Mercer was able to complete his master's degree in exercise physiology in 1988.

 After a successful career at Texas, Mercer went on to join West Virginia University, where he served as the assistant men's tennis coach for six years, winning five Atlantic-10 regular season titles and appearing in two NCAA tournaments when only 20 teams were invited annually.
 In addition, the Mountaineers finished ranked in the top-25 for two seasons and in the top-50 for three seasons during his tenure.
 During his career, Mercer has coached 11 All-Americans and coached in 14 NCAA Championships.